 - Locate health care providers and pharmacists who support a patient’s choice to use the law.

 An experienced Volunteer Client Advisor can be present with you if you choose to take the Death with Dignity medication.

 Before asking End of Life Washington for help finding a supportive provider, you should ask the health care provider(s) you are currently working with if they will support your choice to use the law.
 It is very important that this conversation occur in person.

 End of Life Washington does not provide or administer life-ending medication.
 We offer information, support, and, if requested, personal presence at the death of a qualified client.

 PDF Documents for Download

-Complete this form after you have seen both the Attending (prescribing) and Consulting Physicians.
+Complete this form after you have seen the Attending (prescribing) Provider.
 This form must be signed by two qualified witnesses.
-One witness can be a family member; one can be an employee of your doctor; or both witnesses can be bystanders.
+One witness can be a family member; one can be an employee of your health care provider; or both witnesses can be bystanders.

 If you have any questions about this information, please contact the End of Life Washington office at 206.256.1636.
 If you decide to take the life-ending medication and have given us adequate notice, a Volunteer Client Adviser can provide you and your loved ones with support through this process.

 Note: If these directions are not followed, the process may take longer or may not work.

 Updated August 2023